-Level Base Level 1 Level 2
+Level Base Level 1 Level 2 Level 3

-Bronze, Pre-Silver Silver Pre-Gold, Gold & Championship
+Pre-Bronze, Bronze, Pre- Silver Pre-Gold Gold &

+Silver Championship

-An Edge Element of any Type An Edge Element of any Type An Edge Element of any Type
+An Edge Element of any An Edge Element of any An Edge Element of any An Edge Element of

+Type established in Type established in Type established in any Type established

-established in position for at established in position for at established in position for at
+position for at least 3 position for at least 3 position for at least 3 in position for at

-least 3 seconds. least 3 seconds, with one from least 3 seconds, with two from
+seconds. seconds, with one from seconds, with two from least 3 seconds, with

-the following: the following:
+the following: the following: two from the

-a) Entry feature a) Entry feature
+a) Entry feature a) Entry feature following:

-b) Exit Feature b) Exit Feature
+b) Exit Feature b) Exit Feature d) Entry feature

-c) Arm Feature c) Arm Feature
+c) Arm Feature c) Arm Feature e) Exit Feature

+Arm Feature

+Each part of a OR

+combination edge 1 difficult position

+element may be AND 1 additional

+upgraded with an Entry or feature

+Exit feature.

+Each part of a

+A combination edge combination edge

+element additional element may be

+feature may upgrade upgraded with an

+either one or two parts.
+Entry or Exit feature.

+A combination edge

+element additional

+feature may upgrade

+either one or two

+parts.